bhavnicksm/ABSA-SentiHood/README.md

 ## Experiments

-The models were trained with the following HF Trainer Arguments on a Google Colab Notebook (present in the notebooks folder):
+The models were trained with the following HF Trainer Arguments on a Google Colab Notebook (present in the notebooks folder).
+Note that, by default HFTrainer uses the `AdamW` optimizer.

 ```python
 TrainingArguments(output_dir = f"/content/drive/MyDrive/SentiHood/models/{model_name}",